shahsyedusa/website/README.md

   - this will run the elixir mix task to compile, then run the Phoenix LiveView web app on the configured endpoint

 ## Todo
-* Add more comprehensive unit tests
 * Add minimal footer
   * Add section for music production/hobbies
   * Add reddit social link
+* Add mailer functionality to submit form based email on Contact Page
+* Update/Fix items in static code analysis report with  `mix credo`
+* Update to Elixir 1.14
+* Update to Erlang/OTP 25
+* Update to Phoenix 1.7
+* Redesign front-end using TailwindCSS vs. Bootstrap
+* ~~* Add more comprehensive unit tests~~
 * ~~Update styling sheets to use Bootstrap 5.2~~
 * ~~Add blogging system using Nimble Publisher~~
 * ~~Add CI/CD pipeline with GHAW + Fly.io~~